 - Prevailed for widow of NASCAR racing team owner on appeal before S.C.
 Court of Appeals and S.C.
 Supreme Court.
 Issue: whether to multimillion dollar securities designated for widow before death were owned by widow, or were includible in estate.
 Supreme Court Opinion clarifies Uniform Commercial Code Article 8 application and displacement of common law, providing certainty in determining when and how securities ownership arises and limiting financial institution risk exposure caused by random factors such as asset owner death and third party intermediary implementation delays.
 "In re: Estate of Rider", 407 S.C.
 386, 756 S.E.2d 136 (S.C.
 2014).

-- Prevailed on summary judgment for Wells Fargo Bank, N.A. as Trustee on breach of fiduciary duty and fraud claims in multimillion dollar trust matter, based on alleged conflict of interest created by trust administration services and commercial lending rendered under bank’s full-service business model.
+- Prevailed on summary judgment for an American multinational financial services company as Trustee on breach of fiduciary duty and fraud claims in multimillion dollar trust matter, based on alleged conflict of interest created by trust administration services and commercial lending rendered under bank’s full-service business model.
 A loss could have undone the industry’s full-service business model.
-"Mozingo v.
-Wells Fargo Bank, N.A.", 2012 WL 4473128, U.S. District Court, D.S.C.
-Florence Division; Civil Action No. 4:11-cv-5220TLW-KDW, Sept.
-26, 2012.

 - Successful defense of financial institution trustee in trust litigation matter to remove LLC manager, preserve trust assets and minimize continuing exposure (where LLC manager in trust-owned LLC context embezzled assets and submitted inaccurate financial information to trustee); favorable confidential settlement with zero media coverage.